jestrella04/manjaro-numix/README.md

-LightDM Webkit Arch Theme
+Manjaro Numix
 ===========================

-This is a LightDM webkit greeter theme for Archlinux.
-Based on [LightDM-Webkit-MacOSX-Theme](http://github.com/Wattos/LightDM-Webkit-MacOSX-Theme)
+This is a LightDM webkit greeter theme for Manjaro Linux.
+Based on [LightDM Webkit Arch Theme](https://github.com/shosca/lightdm-webkit-archlinux-theme)

 Installation Instructions
 -------------------------
-You will need lightdm as your login manager and the lightdm-webkit-greeter from AUR.
+You will need lightdm as your login manager and the lightdm-webkit-greeter.
 You need to make the webkit greeter the default greeter.
 This is done by editing the lightdm configuration under:

 <pre>
 /etc/lightdm/lightdm.conf